-I have many diverse skills that I acquired during my work in social work, nonprofit, government, small business, and technology.
-I want to use my love for law to help people any way I can.
-With Attorney Jed Davis' personal guidance, I refined my writing skills in drafting complaints, answers, motions, discovery requests, legal memoranda, settlement demand letters, mediation memos and other related documents.
+I have worked in various law offices as a legal secretary for more than 30 years.
+Since January 1, 2019, I worked very closely with Attorney Jed Davis as his complex litigation paralegal from my home office.
+Please see my resume for the many different areas of law he practiced.
+With Attorney Davis' personal guidance, I refined my writing skills in drafting complaints, answers, motions, discovery requests, legal memorandum, settlement demand letters, mediation memos and other case-related documents.
 I also created all types of written correspondence to clients, opposing counsel, law enforcement, witnesses, court staff and other parties.
-Jed relied primarily on my document drafting skills and he frequently submitted my writings without making his own edits after reviewing them.
+Jed relied primarily on my document drafting skills, and he frequently submitted my writings without making his own edits after reviewing and approving them.

-The last case I worked on was a \$30 Million legal malpractice complaint that took me 4 years to research, gather all available evidence, write comprehensive summaries of the case facts and evidence, determine and talk with fact witnesses and expert witnesses, and write the 10-page complaint that was filed with Kennebec County Superior Court in July 2022 in the case, Peter Redman v.
+The last case I worked on was a \$30 Million legal malpractice complaint that encompassed legal aspects from probate, trusts, estates, business, bankruptcy, personal injury and legal malpractice.
+That case took me 4 years to research thousands of evidentiary documents, gather all available evidence, write comprehensive summaries of case facts and evidence, determine and talk with fact and expert witnesses, and write the 10-page complaint that was filed with Kennebec County Superior Court in July 2022 in the case, Peter Redman v.
 Benjamin Marcus and Drummond Woodsum, Docket #AUG-CV-22-135.
 Redman v.
 Marcus was filed 13 years after expiration of Maine's statute of limitations due to Mr. Redman's mental disability.

-Because of my exhaustive research, comprehensive investigation, analytical skills, and writing skills, Mr. Redman has at least a 50% chance or better of overcoming the statute of limitations obstacle and winning the entire lawsuit in a summary judgment proceeding.
-It's a fascinating complaint that is attached here for you as a sample of my research, analytical skills, and my refined legal writing.
+Because of my exhaustive research, comprehensive investigation and analytical and writing skills, Mr. Redman has at least a 50% chance or better of overcoming the statute of limitations obstacle and winning the entire lawsuit in a summary judgment proceeding.
+It's a fascinating complaint that is attached here for you as a sample of my research, analytical skills, and refined legal writing.
 This complaint was wholly researched and written by me and filed with the court by Jed Davis, Esq. after two attorneys and Jed reviewed it and made very few changes.
 The case is still awaiting the judge's ruling on the Defendant's Motion for Summary Judgment.
 My fact-finding and analytical work was vital for devising and completing our client's opposition arguments.